l7mp/learning-go/99-labs/07-service-mesh/README.md

 ## Security

-So far, all our traffic sent between the microservices have been unencrypted, possibly revealing sensitive data to the cloud provider.
-Istio allows to encrypt all this traffic by adding a single policy, making it possible for third parties to eavesdrop on our communication.
+So far, all traffic sent from one microservice to the other has been unencrypted, possibly revealing sensitive data to the cloud provider.
+We could easily use the Go [standard library package `crypto/tls`](https://pkg.go.dev/crypto/tls) to upgrade our apps from HTTP to HTTPS, but this would require a tedious work of distributing TLS keys across our pods.
+Instead, we will let Istio to do the encryption (and key distribution) automatically, without us having to write a single line of code.

+Add the below policy to authenticate, authorize, and encrypt all internal microservice communications inside the cluster using mutual TLS.
+This will make it impossible for third parties to eavesdrop on our communication.

 ```yaml
 apiVersion: security.istio.io/v1beta1